josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 }
 ```

 Just note that when using JavaScript, we'd want the page to be progressively enhanced, in order to ensure there was no flash of motion before the script ran, and no excluding users who have JavaScript disabled.
-So a mix of _both_ techniques is probably ideal.
+So a mix of _both_ techniques is ideal.

 As far as _what_, exactly, we should do with our CSS in these cases: remember that **reduced motion doesn't mean _no_ motion**, or even no animation at all.